ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 ^^^^^^^^^^^^^^^^^^

 You can use the ``hwaddr()`` filter to check if a given string is a MAC address or convert it between various formats.
-Examples
+Examples:

 .. code-block:: yaml+jinja